 The Paleo Diet emphasizes eating lean meat to get the necessary amount of protein and fat it feels the body requires, but it is clearly demonstrated by numerous healthy people who eat a plant based diet that they can can get all the protein and fat they need from plant based foods.
 Diets that consist of more than 10% of animal protein promote an increased risk of cancer an other illness because of its growth hormones and other toxic substances.
 Consumption of vegetable protein doesn’t pose the same risk.

 The Paleo Diet avoids grains and promotes a low carbohydrate diet because grains are a form of carbohydrates and some grains have a negative effect on the body.
-Grains like wheat compromise our health not because they are inherently bad for us, but because much of the grain we consume is genetically modified and this compromises its nutritional value.
+Grains like “common wheat” compromise our health not because they are inherently bad for us, but because much of the grain we consume is hybridized and in this instance it compromises its nutritional value.

-The recent problems with gluten intolerance and other gluten related diseases is not die to the natural makeup of wheat and other grains, but it is the genetic manipulation of the grains that make it foreign to ours bodies and causes it to compromise our health.
+The recent problems with gluten intolerance and other gluten related diseases is not due to the natural makeup of wheat and other grains, but it is the hybridization and sometimes genetic manipulation of the grains that make it foreign to our bodies and causes it to compromise our health.

 Too much fat in the diet is linked to numerous health conditions, so we need to get the majority of our energy from carbohydrates.
 Fruits and vegetables are major sources carbohydrates and the Paleo Diet’s calling for minimizing carbohydrate consumption unfortunately leads some people to minimize their consumption of fruits and vegetables when they should be the main staple of their diets.
 We have a genetic disposition towards fruits and vegetables and rely on them heavily keep our bodies in a state of homeostasis.
 Nuts, seeds, some legumes, and some grains also support this homeostasis.Tags: eating meat, paleo diet, paleo diet food list, paleo food list